sebastienrousseau/shokunin/content/features.md

 ## twitter_site - The Twitter Card site of the page.
 twitter_site: "janedoe"
 ## twitter_title - The Twitter Card title of the page.
-twitter_title: "Kaishi, a Shokunin (職人) Static Site Generator Starter Template"
+twitter_title: "Kaishi, a Shokunin Static Site Generator Starter Template"
 ## twitter_url - The Twitter Card url of the page.
 twitter_url: "https://kaishi.one"